-The Italian Renaissance - I: Move Orders, Tricks and Alternatives
+The Italian Renaissance - I

 With the seemingly bulletproof Berlin Wall and Marshall Attack continuing to thwart White’s best efforts to find an advantage in the Ruy Lopez, many top players have incorporated the Italian Game (1.e4 e5 2.Nf3 Nc6 3.Bc4) along with the related Bishop’s Opening (2.Bc4) into their repertoires.
 In this two-volume work, GM Martyn Kravtsiv shares his insights on this Italian Renaissance from White’s perspective.